doctrine/DoctrineMongoDBBundle/Resources/doc/installation.rst

 Install the bundle with Composer
 --------------------------------

-To install DoctrineMongoDBBundle with Composer just run the following command:
+To install DoctrineMongoDBBundle with Composer run the following command:

 .. code-block:: bash